benjaminadk/bvgsoftware/_posts/how-to-build-a-color-picker.md

 }
 ```

-The `squareSize` will be both the width and height of the Saturation / Lightness square. `barSize` is the height of the Hue component as well as both the width and height of the Handle (user drags this to set hue).
-The `crossSize` is the width and height of the draggable icon that will be used on the Square. `inputSize` is the height of a row of inputs.
-The `delay` value will be used together with `lodash.throttle`, which should be added as a dependency.
-This component will implement various mouse event listeners that can be triggered constantly, potentially slowing the application down.
-The callback functions will be throttled so they can only execute once every `delay` seconds.
-Understanding everything now is not important as the pieces will come together as this article goes.
+The `squareSize` will be used for both the width and the height of the color square. `barSize` is the height of the bar used to select hue, as well as both the width and height of the draggable handle.
+The `crossSize` is the width and height of the draggable icon that will appear above the selected color on the color square. `inputSize` is the height of the row of inputs for hue, saturation, and lightness values (HSL).
+The `delay` value will be used together with `lodash.throttle` (add this as a dependency).
+The Picker component will implement various mouse event listeners that can be triggered constantly, potentially slowing the application down, therefore, the callback functions will be throttled so they execute once every `delay` seconds.
+Precise understanding is not necessary now, and will be explained in more detail throughout the rest of the article.

 ---

 ## Hue

-This color picker can incorporate various color formats but for now [HSL](https://en.wikipedia.org/wiki/HSLandHSV) or Hue, Saturation, Lightness works the best for user input.
-The Hue component is a rectangular bar displaying the full range of hues from 0 to 360.
+This color picker can incorporate various color formats but for now [HSL](https://en.wikipedia.org/wiki/HSLandHSV), or hue, saturation, lightness will be used.
+In my opinion, HSL lends itself to user input in a more intuitive way than other color formats.
+The Hue component is a rectangular bar displaying the full range of color hues, from 0 to 360.

 <img src='picker-1.png'/>

 The Hue bar itself is actually an HTML Canvas element.
 When the Picker loads, a custom React hook is used to draw the 360 degrees of color.
 A `ref` to the underlying DOM node is passed to the hook so that `Canvas.getContext()` can be called.
 The hook uses `ctx.createLinearGradient()` and a `for` loop to add the necessary color stops to the gradient.
 Using the HSL color format makes this process easy.
 A custom hook is not necessary but it does separate concerns.

+[CanvasRenderingContext2D.createLinearGradient](https://developer.mozilla.org/en-US/docs/Web/API/CanvasRenderingContext2D/createLinearGradient) takes 4 arguments, the `x` and `y` coordinates of the top left and bottom right

 <div class='filename'>usePaintHue</div>